Parallel Dual-Numbers Reverse AD: Linear Factoring by Staging Function Calls

-This type can represent both literal $c$ values (necessary for the one-hot vectors returned by the input backpropagators created in $\Interleave1$) and staged (delayed) calls to linear functions.
+Suspending disbelief about implementability, this type can represent both literal $c$ values (necessary for the one-hot vectors returned by the input backpropagators created in $\Interleave1$) and staged (delayed) calls to linear functions.
 We use $\Map$ to denote a standard (persistent) tree-map as found in every functional language.
 The intuitive semantics of a value $(x, \{f_1 \mapsto a_1, f_2 \mapsto a_2\}) $ of type $ \Staged c$ is its \emph{resolution} $x + f_1\ a_1 + f_2\ a_2:c$.